FAQs

 How are fellows oriented to Trinity Health?

-Throughout the fellowship, the preceptor works with the fellow to ensure that the objectives outlined in the learning plan are achieved.
+Throughout the fellowship, the preceptor works with the fellow to ensure that the objectives outlined in the fellowship plan are achieved.
 They also coach the fellow in various aspects of the fellow's development, ensure that the fellow has exposure to governance and senior leadership, and identifies job opportunities for the fellow upon completion of the Fellowship Program.

 What opportunities are available with Trinity Health after the fellowship?